JuliaImages/juliaimages.github.io/docs/src/tutorials/arrays_colors.md

 ```

 These values are close to the channels of `c`, but have been rounded
-off---each channel is encoded with only 8 bits, so some approximation
+off—each channel is encoded with only 8 bits, so some approximation
 of the exact floating-point value is unavoidable.

 ## [A consistent scale for floating-point and "integer" colors: fixed-point numbers](@id fixedpoint)